 Whether you are new to your current role and duties during the Covid-19 pandemic, or are now more experienced, we recognise that alongside supporting those around you, you will also have your own psychological and emotional needs.

 You are human.
 It is ok for you not to be ok, too.
 It is also ok to be ok or to move between feeling that you are coping and struggling.
 This web area is designed for you, to provide you with some additional support to you at this time.
 These pages are intended to be there for you as somewhere you can go for support, in your own time, when you need to.

 You will have your own ways of looking after your emotional wellbeing.
-There’s no ‘right’ way to cope right now, everyone is different.
-Keep doing what works for you.
+There’s no ‘right’ way to cope at this stage of the pandemic, everyone is different.
+Keep doing what works for you, and what you may now have learnt helps you.
 And if you need it, there is also tailored and additional support there for you.

 We have set up this web area to provide some additional mental wellbeing support and signposting for everyone working within Joined Up Care Derbyshire.

 On these pages, you can find out about how to access expert support, locally and nationally.
-You will have access to an up-to-date range of self-help resources, designed and selected to meet your needs at this time.
+You will have access to an up-to-date range of self-help resources, designed and selected to meet your needs at this time in the pandemic.
 Look out both for our ‘cup of tea’ resources ('I have five minutes') and also our ‘when you get a break’ resources ('I can find 10-20 minutes').